bitsalad/salad-spinner/README.md

-## Salad Spinner
+## SaladSpinner

-SaladSpinner makes it very easy to add Instagram feeds to your website.
-SaladSpinner your feeds to be authenticated with BitSalad.co, first.
+SaladSpinner makes it easy to add Instagram feeds to your website.
+SaladSpinner requires that your feeds be authenticated with BitSalad.co, first.

 ## Installation
 Download the script and include it in your HTML: